AprilYapingZhang/aprilyapingzhang.github.io/_pages/about.md

 ---
 # News
-- We are organizing the [ICDAR 2025 Competition on End-to-End Document Image Machine Translation](https://cip-documentai.github.io/).
+- We are organizing the [ICDAR 2025 Competition on End-to-End DIMT](https://cip-documentai.github.io/).
-- One paper is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI, CCF A) 2025
+- One paper is accepted by IEEE Transactions on PAMI (TPAMI, CCF A) 2025
-- One paper is accepted by IEEE transaction on Multimedia (TMM, CCF A) 2025
+- One paper is accepted by IEEE transaction on Multimedia (TMM, CCF B) 2025
 - Three papers are accepted by ACL 2025 (CCF A)
 - Two papers are accepted by COLING 2025 (CCF B)